Latest Project News

 If there’s a single thread that ties together the various research efforts of the EFSNE project, then surely it’s food.
 But not just any food.
 Eight foods, in particular, serve as the focal point of the project: apples, bread, cabbage, canned peaches, frozen broccoli, ground beef, milk, and potatoes.
 Together, they constitute the “full-diet market basket” that is so often referenced throughout these pages.

-The EFSNE team held its second team-wide meeting in Saratoga Springs on September 6-7, 2013.
+The EFSNE team held its third team-wide meeting in Saratoga Springs on September 6-7, 2013.
 The meeting provided the 37 attendees an opportunity to learn about the activities and achievements of each of the six previously established subgroups, and to discuss as a team the next steps in the remaining half of the project timeline.